Latvian diaspora

 The Latvian diaspora refers to Latvians and people of Latvian descent residing outside Latvia.

 According to estimates by the Latvian Foreign Ministry, as at 2012, about 370,000 Latvian citizens permanently resided outside of Latvia, most of them having emigrated in the preceding decade.
-The largest Latvian communities are in the United Kingdom, the United States, Canada, Ireland, Sweden, Australia, New Zealand, Russia, Brazil, Belgium, Israel, Norway, Finland and Spain.
+The largest Latvian communities are in the United Kingdom, the United States, Canada, Ireland, Sweden, Australia, New Zealand, Russia, Brazil, Belgium, Israel, Norway, Finland, Spain and Portugal.

 History

 Late 19th century and early 20th century

 While Latvia was part of the Russian Empire, many Latvians left to other regions of Russia (for instance, Bashkiria) looking for opportunities to farm, as well as for Latin America and Australia.
 The next large wave of emigration was related to World War I, when thousands of refugees and evacuated factory workers moved to other regions of Russia.
 Many of the refugees returned after Latvia became independent, others formed communities in Russia, Ukraine and the Caucasus.
 A significant number of Latvians from the ranks of the Bolshevik Latvian Riflemen occupied senior positions in the early Soviet Russia and Soviet Union.